-Part of Day & Length Description Self Time (10 minutes) (This may be longer early in the year.)
-During Self Time, children spend time alone, quietly sitting or snuggling into a spot in the classroom while calming music plays to either look through books, draw, or engage in other quiet activities individually.
+Description During Self Time, children spend time alone, quietly sitting or snuggling into a spot in the classroom while calming music plays to either look through books, draw, or engage in other quiet activities individually.
 Individual quiet time helps children develop their independence, and it gives them an opportunity to relax and learn how to entertain themselves.
 In this portion of the day, children focus especially heavily on the unit's project.
 Science and/or social studies lead this time, but there is also considerable involvement of literacy, mathematics, and social emotional learning.
-Quest Co-Lab has three major components: 1) Opening Co-Lab (30 minutes): This is a whole-group time that includes an experience with an informational text that builds content knowledge, typically through a read aloud, but at times, through presentations provided by experts related to the project or other activities.
+Quest Co-Lab has three major components: Opening Co-Lab (30 minutes): This is a whole-group time that includes an experience with an informational text that builds content knowledge, typically through a read aloud, but at times, through presentations provided by experts related to the project or other activities.
 Reading Informational Text and Listening standards are also addressed during this time.
-Quest Co-Lab 2) Co-Lab Quests (round one: 20 minutes, round two: 20 minutes): These involve children in working toward a project goal, typically in collaborative small groups or pairs.
+2) Co-Lab Quests (round one: 20 minutes, round two: 20 minutes): These involve children in working toward a project goal, typically in collaborative small groups or pairs.
 In some cases, all children work on the same task ("Quest") that serves the project.
 In a typical week, five Quests are available, with each child doing a given Quest twice.
 During the Quests, the teacher provides small-group instruction, targeting specific content or skills in the context of the project.
-(80 minutes) 3) Walking Reflection or Dance Party (10 minutes): To help get to 60 minutes of physical activity per day in Great First Eight First Grade (more on days with PE), children engage in either Walking Reflection or Dance Party.
-(This may be less time early Walking Reflection: Children walk, outdoors when possible, as they reflect on a question related to that day's Quest Co-Lab.
-We provide information about the rationale for and approach to Walking Reflection. in the year if Self Time is longer.)
+3) Walking Reflection or Dance Party (10 minutes): To help get to 60 minutes of physical activity per day in Great First Eight First Grade (more on days with PE), children engage in either Walking Reflection or Dance Party.
+Walking Reflection: Children walk, outdoors when possible, as they reflect on a question related to that day's Quest Co-Lab.
+We provide information about the rationale for and approach to Walking Reflection.
 Dance Party: Children have an opportunity to engage in physical movement to music.